CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/run_cmaq_c6a.2xlarge.md

 `module load ioapi-3.2/gcc-11.3.0-netcdf  mpi/openmpi-4.1.2  netcdf-4.8.1/gcc-11.3 `

 5. Verify that the input data for the benchmark is available.
-For this example the benchmark case (12US1_LISTOS) is small with only 25 rows and 25 columns.
+The benchmark case (12US1_LISTOS) for this example is small with only 25 rows and 25 columns.
 The GRIDDESC file defines the modeling domain which has 12 km x 12km horizontal grid spacing and is centered over Long Island, New York and Connecticut.

 `ls -lrt /shared/data/12US1_LISTOS/*`